Claudius: Affliction and personality

-The historian Suetonius describes the physical manifestations of Claudius's condition in relatively good detail.
+The historian Suetonius describes the physical manifestations of Claudius's condition.
 His knees were weak and gave way under him and his head shook.
 He stammered and his speech was confused.
 He slobbered and his nose ran when he was excited.
 The Stoic Seneca states in his Apocolocyntosis that Claudius's voice belonged to no land animal, and that his hands were weak as well.

 However, he showed no physical deformity, as Suetonius notes that when calm and seated he was a tall, well-built figure of dignitas.
 When angered or stressed, his symptoms became worse.
 Historians agree that this condition improved upon his accession to the throne.
 Claudius himself claimed that he had exaggerated his ailments to save his life.

 Modern assessments of his health have changed several times in the past century.
 Prior to World War II, infantile paralysis (or polio) was widely accepted as the cause.
 This is the diagnosis used in Robert Graves's Claudius novels, first published in the 1930s.
-Polio does not explain many of the described symptoms, however, and a more recent theory implicates cerebral palsy as the cause, as outlined by Ernestine Leon.
+The New York Times wrote in 1934 that Claudius suffered from infantile paralysis (which led to his limp state) and measles (which made him deaf) at seven months of age, among several other ailments.
+Polio does not explain many of the described symptoms, however, and a more recent theory implicates cerebral palsy as the cause.
 Tourette syndrome has also been considered a possibility.

 As a person, ancient historians described Claudius as generous and lowbrow, a man who sometimes lunched with the plebeians.
 They also paint him as bloodthirsty and cruel, over-fond of gladiatorial combat and executions, and very quick to anger; Claudius himself acknowledged the latter trait, and apologized publicly for his temper.
-According to the ancient historians he was also excessively trusting, and easily manipulated by his wives and freedmen.
-But at the same time they portray him as paranoid and apathetic, dull and easily confused.
+According to the ancient historians he was also excessively trusting, and easily manipulated by his wives and freedmen, but at the same time they portray him as paranoid and apathetic, dull and easily confused.

-Claudius's extant works present a different view, painting a picture of an intelligent, scholarly, well-read, and conscientious administrator with an eye to detail and justice.
-Thus, Claudius becomes an enigma.
-Since the discovery of his "Letter to the Alexandrians" in the last century, much work has been done to rehabilitate Claudius and determine where the truth lies.